Discrete Analysis and Complexity of Quantum Algorithms

 The summer/fall school is funded by the NSF.
 Ideally we would arrange a meeting in a resort, however, due to pandemic we decided to make an exception this year and organize the summer/fall school online.
 Nonlocal (not UCI affiliated) participants based in US and having SSN will receive a stipend (funded by NSF CAREER DMS-2152401).
 If you are interested to participate

 please submit your application

 as soon as possible but no later than July 1, 2021.
-Please let us know your status (grad student, postdoc, etc), your research area, and very briefly why are you interested to participate in this summer school.
+Please let us know your status (grad student, postdoc, etc), your research area, and very briefly why are you interested to participate in this summer/fall school.
 The accepted participants will receive a confirmation email in the first week of July, 2021 together with further instructions.